imrafaelmerino/vertx-effect/docs/README.md

 Val<Customer> b = c;

 ```
-This property is extremely important.
-Whenever you see _insertDb(customer)_ in your program you can think of as it was c.
+This property is fundamental.
+Whenever you see insertDb(customer) in your program,
-Pure FP programming help us reason about the programs we write.
-On the other hand, do notice that a Val is lazy, it's
+you can think of it as it was c.
+Pure FP programming helps us reason about the programs
-a description of an effect.
-In FP we describe programs, and it's at the very
+ we write.
+On the other hand, do notice that a Val is lazy.
+It's a description of an effect.
-last moment when they're executed.
+ In FP, we describe programs, and it's at the very last moment when they're executed.

-What about functions?
 I always wanted to name **λ** to something, and I finally got the chance!

 ```java